BBC newsreader George Alagiah dies aged 67 after bowel cancer diagnosis

 That same year, Alagiah appeared in a campaign for Macmillan Cancer Support in which he spoke about his experience of living with stage four bowel cancer.

-“People always ask me how I cope and it’s the hardest question...” he said in the campaign.
+“People always ask me how I cope and it’s the hardest question,” he said in the campaign.

 “The challenge at first was getting my cancer diagnosis straight in my head – despite having so much going for me, a successful career and a loving family, here I was just being told I was dying.”

-BBC director-general Tim Davie has shared a statement on social media paying tribute to the late presenter.
+BBC director general Tim Davie has shared a statement on social media paying tribute to the late presenter.

 “Across the BBC, we are all incredibly sad to hear the news about George.
 We are thinking of his family at this time,” wrote Davie.
 “George was one of the best and bravest journalists of his generation who reported fearlessly from across the world as well as presenting the news flawlessly.”